 The Standing Senate Committee on Agriculture and Forestry has the mandate to examine legislation and to study, on order of the Senate, issues related to agriculture and forestry.
-The agriculture and agri-food portfolio covers all department and agencies that are under the responsibility of the Minister of Agriculture.
+The agriculture and agri-food portfolio covers all departments and agencies that are under the responsibility of the Minister of Agriculture and Agri-Food.

 While most of the forest on Crown land is managed by the provinces, the federal government is responsible for many forest-related matters.
-These includes a fiduciary responsibility to aboriginal peoples, responsibility for the protection of endangered species, migratory birds, navigable waters, fisheries, environmental assessment, forest research and technology development, and the regulation of trade and commerce, including the export of forest products.
+These include a fiduciary responsibility to Indigenous peoples in Canada, responsibility for the protection of endangered species, migratory birds, navigable waters, fisheries, environmental assessment, forest research, technology development, and the regulation of trade and commerce, including the export of forest products.

 On May 16, 1986, the Standing Committee on Agriculture, Fisheries and Forestry was divided into two separate committees: the Standing Senate Committee on Agriculture and Forestry, and the Standing Senate Committee on Fisheries.
 The Standing Senate Committee on Agriculture and Forestry, hereafter referred to as the committee, convened on March 11, 1987.

-Over the years, the committee’s studies have covered a wide range of topical subjects and various crises while longer term issues have provided a forum for in-depth analyses of changes that shaped, and are still influencing, the future of agriculture and forestry.
+Over the years, the committee’s studies have covered a wide range of topical subjects and various crises while longer term issues have provided a forum for in-depth analyses of changes that shaped, and are still influencing the future of agriculture.
 For instance, in 1986, the committee tabled what was to become one of the most widely distributed and read reports in the history of the Senate.
 Entitled Soil at Risk: Canada’s Eroding Future, the report helped to raise awareness of soil degradation and its potential impact on the environment, on consumers and on the Canadian economy.

 In June 2008, the committee tabled a report entitled Beyond Freefall: Halting Rural Poverty.
+The report reflected the views of expert witnesses and rural Canadians in every province and territory.
 The report made 68 recommendations aimed at reducing rural poverty and rural decline in Canada and increasing the federal government policy commitment to rural issues.
 In the same year, the committee produced a report entitled “Growing” Costs for Canadian Farmers.
 The study looked at the factors behind the large increase in farm input prices that occur periodically.